Dave864/Hex_Summons/README.md

 | 6 | 300 |

 Defense is subtracted from the strength of the action, while each resistance type is subtracted from the relevant bonus strength.
 The resulting values are then added together to determine the amount of damage that is dealt.

+## Activities

+Development will first focus on buidling the systems needed to build the minimum viable product.
+Each system will be integrated into a prototype as they are built.
+This prototype will be hosted on Itch.io for people to interact with and give feedback on:

+Combat Encounter
+- Map creation and customization
+- Tools for creating different actions
+- Enemy AI
+- Action interaction with characters
+- Resource system for Techniques and Spells
+- Summoning

+Equipment
+- Items
+- Weapon mastery
+- Other gear

+Overworld
+- Random encounters
+- Transitioning from one area to the next

+Dungeons
+- Environment interaction
+- Event triggers
+- Random encounters

+Towns
+- Vendors
+- NPC AI

+Narrative
+- Dialogue tree

+Focus will then shift on addressing any bugs found during playtesting, as well as beginning work on incorporating the game narrative.

+Development on player tools for running the game will be worked on in tandem with other phases:

+- Saving and Loading
+- System Options
+- Language Selection